 Toss.
 Somerset.
 Elected to bat.

-The crowd was large, perhaps as large as the 5,000 strong throng that turned out on that glorious Good Friday.
-The weather was less friendly than on that day when Somerset had routed Kent by 264 runs.
-There were only obvious spaces, and not many, in the Ondaatje and Somerset Stands for this match.
-Everyone else was on ‘sardine’ duty.
-By the end of this match the bitter breeze which blew along the north face of the elevated section of the Somerset Pavilion had reduced some of those hardy enough to spend an early season day up there to shivering.
-It was warmer in the sun but it was a day that, in terms of temperature, harked backwards rather than forwards.
+The crowd was large, perhaps as large as the 5,000 strong throng that turned out on that glorious Good Friday when Somerset routed a weakened Kent side by 264 runs.
+The weather for this match was less friendly than on that day, but there were only obvious spaces, and not many, in the Ondaatje and Somerset Stands.
+Everyone else was on sardine duty.
+By the end of the match, the bitter breeze which blew along the north face of the elevated section of the Somerset Pavilion had reduced some of those hardy enough to spend an early season day up there to shivering.
+It was warmer in the sun, but it was a day that, in terms of temperature, harked backwards rather than forwards.

 The home crowds for the Royal London Cup this year have seemed larger than hitherto.
 Perhaps the Club policy of adding Royal London Cup attendance to T20 membership is paying dividends.
 If so, to hold the interest of the new attendees, the team will need to perform on the pitch.
-Instead we witnessed a continuation of the deterioration which began at Bristol, accelerated at Radlett and was even more stark here.
+Instead, today we witnessed a continuation of the deterioration in form which began at Bristol, accelerated at Radlett and was even more stark here.
 A week ago Somerset were joint favourites to head the group.
-Now work remains to be done if qualification at all for the next round is to be achieved.
+Now, work remains to be done if qualification at all for the next round is to be achieved.

 The ballet continued when Bartlett joined Abell as the spinners continued to consume Somerset’s overs.
-When the pace of Edwards replaced the spin of Dawson Abell immediately struck with two boundaries but when, in the next over, he swept Crane towards the Somerset Stand the ball flew arrow-like into the ever-waiting hands of Fuller on the boundary.
+When the pace of Edwards replaced the spin of Dawson, Abell immediately struck with two boundaries.
+Then, in the next over he swept Crane towards the Somerset Stand but the ball flew arrow-like into the ever-waiting hands of Fuller on the boundary.
 Somerset were 128 for 5 in the 27th over.
-Abell (36), usually one of only a few batsmen who is secure on the sweep, the fifth Somerset batsman to get a start and fail to go on.
-There was a sense of disbelief in the comments I heard around me for none of the batsmen had seemed in difficulty, although the Abell-Hildreth partnership had seemed on the slow side, and yet all had contrived to get out trying to lift the score.
-The Somerset innings was in disarray and, while Somerset still had batsmen who could score heavily and quickly, it was hard to see how enough runs could be made with just five wickets left to stretch Hampshire on this pitch.
-Those four successive wins seemed an awfully long time ago.
+Abell, usually one of only a few batsmen who is secure on the sweep, out for 36.
+He was the fifth Somerset batsman to get a start and fail to go on.
+There was a sense of disbelief in the comments I heard around me, for none of the batsmen had looked in difficulty, although the Abell-Hildreth partnership had seemed on the slow side, and yet all had contrived to get out trying to lift the score.
+The Somerset innings was in disarray, and while Somerset still had batsmen who could score heavily and quickly, it was hard to see how enough runs could be made with just five wickets left to stretch Hampshire on this pitch.
+Those four successive wins at the start of the competition seemed an awfully long time ago.

-A Gregory innings has given the Somerset innings a match defining spurt on more than one occasion this season.
-His appearance raised hopes but Somerset still had nearly half their overs remaining, they had more when he came to the wicket at Radlett.
+A Gregory innings has given the Somerset innings a match-defining spurt on more than one occasion this season.
+His arrival at the wicket raised hopes but Somerset still had nearly half their overs remaining.
+They had more when he came to the wicket at Radlett.
 That was not his day and this was not to be either.
-For the sort of innings he has been playing perhaps the top order need to get him closer to the eventual goal for the innings to come off.
-Clarity of target is always likely to drive an innings such as Gregory plays.
+For the sort of innings he has been playing perhaps the top order need to get him closer to the eventual goal for his innings to come off.
+Clarity of goal is always likely to drive an innings such as Gregory plays.
 I always thought Jos Buttler was at his best for Somerset if the end was within his finishing range when he came to the wicket.
 Gregory plays a similar type of innings.
 He is a tremendous asset.
-Part of the role of the top order should be to get him close enough.
+As with Buttler, part of the role of the top order should be to get him close enough.
 Here a drive through extra cover off Edwards to the old Stragglers area brought shouts of “Shot!” and might have done so too from the ghosts that must frequent that spot.
-Off the next ball what looked from 80 yards away like an inside edge ended his innings at nine and Somerset were 141 for 6 at the end of the 28th over.
+Off the next ball, what looked from 80 yards like an inside edge ended his innings at nine and Somerset were 141 for 6 at the end of the 28th over.

-22 overs with only four wickets standing is an awfully long way in this type of cricket.
+22 overs with only four wickets standing is a very long way in this type of cricket.
 The increasingly impressive Bartlett and the ever-inventive van der Merwe made a spirited attempt to travel the distance.
-They scored at six an over, perhaps not enough if the wicket were good, but in the circumstances the best that could be done to build a base for a final charge towards some sort of defensible total.
+They scored at six an over, perhaps not enough on a good wicket, but in the circumstances the best that could be done to build a base for a final charge towards some sort of defensible total.
 Perhaps the pressure of those six wickets and the overs still left in the innings was a factor in the nature of the partnership.
 The ball, generally, did not fly to the boundary as it is inclined to do when either of these two is batting.
 Repeatedly the ball slowed over the outfield as it approached the boundary, particularly the long boundary in front of the Ondaatje Stand.
 Often two rather than four runs resulted, sometimes driven by “Yeah!
 Yeah!
 Yeah!”.

-There were, in among the general picture of the partnership, boundaries struck with intent.
-Bartlett, the more conventional of the two pulled Crane through midwicket to the Somerset Stand and clipped Berg neatly to the Colin Atkinson Pavilion.
-An on drive to the Somerset Stand was as good as any you will see but then he got under a drive towards Gimblett’s Hill off Dawson and Donald moved in to take the catch and another Somerset batsman had fallen to a catch in the deep.
-The pair had added 60 with the crowd beginning to pick the applause up a level as hopes were just beginning to be kindled that some sort of score might be assembled.
-“I was beginning to think we might get to 280 or even 300 but it looks more like 220 now,” the comment.
+There were, alongside the general tussle of the partnership, boundaries struck with intent.
+Bartlett, the more conventional of the two batsmen, pulled Crane through midwicket to the Somerset Stand and clipped Berg neatly to the Colin Atkinson Pavilion.
+An on drive to the Somerset Stand was as good as any you will see, but then he got under a drive towards Gimblett’s Hill off Dawson and Donald moved in to take the catch as another Somerset batsman fell to a catch in the deep.
+The pair had added 60 with the crowd beginning to lift the applause a level as hopes began to be kindled that some sort of score might be assembled.
+“I was beginning to think we might get to 280 or even 300, but it looks more like 220 now,” the comment.
 204 for 7.
 Bartlett 40.

 The Hampshire innings followed what most I spoke to considered its inevitable course.
-Some hoped early wickets might give Somerset some sort of chance but it was the sort of hope that tries to keep the spirit up rather than the sort that has any expectation in it.
-For four overs Craig Overton and Davey held the line, held Hampshire to seven runs and perhaps one or two hoped for more.
+Some hoped-for early wickets might give Somerset some sort of chance, but it was the sort of hope that tries to keep the spirit up rather than the sort that has any expectation in it.
+For four overs Craig Overton and Davey held the line, held Hampshire to seven runs.
 A cheer roused itself in the Trescothick Stand when Overton beat the bat.
 In the fifth over, from Davey, Donald put matters into perspective.
 The fifth ball was driven into the Trescothick Stand and the sixth into the Somerset Stand, both for six.
-If it had not been before, it was now clear 216 would put Hampshire under no pressure whatsoever.
+If it had not been before, it was now clear that 216 would put Hampshire under no pressure whatsoever.
 In Davey’s next over Alsop removed any doubt about the nature of the pitch and showed what a batsman can do when there is no scoreboard pressure.
-In consecutive balls Davey was struck for three fours and a six was driven into the Sir Ian Botham Stand.
+In consecutive balls Davey was struck for three fours, and a six was driven into the Sir Ian Botham Stand.

-No team has ever achieved that.
-In the two decades of the Championship first division only one team, Sussex 13 years ago, has won the Championship and one other competition in the same year.
-There is a price to be paid for ‘putting the best team out’ for every single match in a season.
-Bowlers only have so many ‘miles in their legs’ and perhaps in their ability to focus at the level they need to if they are to beat the quality of opposition in the first division.
-To reach the final of this competition Somerset will have to win three highly competitive matches in a week and then, two days later, face Surrey in the Championship.
-That would be an awfully big ‘ask’ for a pace attack three-quarters of which have not missed a day’s cricket this season.
-Against Gloucestershire, albeit on a pudding of a pitch, and against Hampshire accurately bowled spin bowling was particularly effective in constraining the Somerset batsmen.
+No team has ever won all three.
+In the two decades of the Championship first division only one team, Sussex, 13 years ago, has won the Championship and one other competition in the same year.
+There is a price to be paid for putting the best team out for every single match in a season.
+Bowlers only have so many miles in their legs and perhaps in their ability to focus at the level they need to if they are to beat the quality of opposition in the first division.
+To reach the final of this competition Somerset will have to win three highly competitive matches in a week, and then, two days later, face Surrey in the Championship.
+That would be an awfully big ask for a pace attack three-quarters of which have not missed a day’s cricket this season.
+Against Gloucestershire, albeit on a pudding of a pitch, and against Hampshire, accurately bowled spin bowling was particularly effective in constraining the Somerset batsmen.
+Perhaps there is something to be learned from that.
 The side might not be weakened by resting one of the pace attack in favour of Jack Leach.
 He and van der Merwe in tandem might pose problems for the Surrey batsmen.

 Result.
 Somerset 216 (40.3/50 overs) (G.D.
 Bartlett 40 (42 balls), K.J.
 Abbot 3-36 (econ 4.80)).
 Hampshire 221 for 3 (31.3/50 overs) (A.K.
 Markram 61 (60), A.H.T.
 Donald 57 (53), S.A.
 Northeast 51(46).
 Hampshire won by seven wickets.
 Hampshire 2 points.
 Somerset 0 points.